theforeman/foreman_abrt/README.md

 You need to install the `rubygem-foreman_abrt` package (or `ruby193-rubygem-foreman_abrt` on RHEL/CentOS).

-After installing the plugin, restart Foreman with `service foreman restart`.
+After installing the plugin, restart Foreman with `touch /usr/share/foreman/tmp/restart.txt`.

 ### Setting up smart proxies